I Can Sing a Rainbow

-"I Can Sing a Rainbow," also known simply as "Sing a Rainbow," is a popular song written by Arthur Hamilton.
+"I Can Sing a Rainbow", also known simply as Rainbow Song, "Sing a Rainbow", or I can see a Rainbow is an English-language popular nursery rhyme and a children's song of American origin.
+The song was written by Arthur Hamilton.
 It was featured in the 1955 film Pete Kelly's Blues, where it was sung by Peggy Lee.